 Study of the science of water on planet earth, the developing water crisis, and some possible solutions to it.
 Topics include water's unique physical and chemical properties; how it profoundly shapes the earth/ocean/atmosphere system; dynamics of oceans, atmosphere, lakes, rivers, groundwater, and ice masses; current fresh water supplies and their distribution on earth relative to population; current and future water crises and the compounding effects of droughts, floods, and global change; and prospects for some technological and economic approaches to easing the crisis.
 Same as GEOG 370 and GEOL 370.

 Equips students to write about the environment for various audiences, with a focus on specific current efforts to promote sustainability on the Urbana-Champaign campus.
 We will practice effective techniques for each stage of the writing process-from defining topics, to gathering information, to crafting active, engaging prose.
 Readings will include models of effective environmental writing and "how to" pieces by experts.
 Research will include visits to campus sites and student-conducted interviews with subjects.
+Same as ENGL 360.
 Prerequisite: Completion of campus Composition I general education requirement.

 This course satisfies the General Education Criteria for:

 Group expedition to study environment and sustainability issues at a field site.
 Includes in-class meetings, student-led presentation, and field trip; expeditions run during spring break, winter break, in mid-May or in intercession; dates depend on location.
 Field Trip and field trip fee required.
 Additional fees may apply.
 See Class Schedule.
 May be repeated up to 12 hours in separate terms if topics vary.

 Capstone experience for majors in Earth, Society, and Environment Sustainability.
 3 undergraduate hours.
 No graduate credit.
 Approved for Letter and S/U grading.